MatijaNovosel/realm-trove/README.md

 ## Features

-- Loot tracking for both UT and ST items
+- Loot tracking for UT & ST items and blueprints
 - Export your loot via generated screenshot
 - Share your loot profile with a unique link